LHC Lifetime Frontier and Visible Decay Searches in Composite Asymmetric Dark Matter Models: Results

 The shaded region on the top-left of each panel is excluded by the E137 bound: we take $m_{\pi'}/m_{A'} = 1.3$ (with dashed-line boundary) and $m_{\pi'}/m_{A'} = 1.9$ (with solid-line boundary).
 E137 uses the electron beam of $20\,\mathrm{GeV}$, and hence it is hard to produce heavy particles of multi-GeV through the electron Bremsstrahlung at E137.
 We take the fictitious dark photon mass to be less than $1\,\mathrm{GeV}$ where the form factor of target nucleus will be $\mathcal{O}(1)$.
 When the energy injection to the dark sector is above the dark dynamical scale, it is possible to produce dark pions through dark hadronization.
 We use the hadronization for the dark pion production \cref{eq:ProducedNumberPi_hadronization} with $f_{\pi'} = 0.1 \,\mathrm{GeV}$, while use the production via the off-shell dark photon \cref{eq:WZWinteraction} for other $f_{\pi'}$.
-The exclusion area for $f_{\pi'} = 0.1 \,\mathrm{GeV}$ is sharply cut at $0.3 \, m_{A'} /m_{\pi'} \, \mathrm{GeV}$ where the total mass of the final states via the dark hadronization, $3 m_{\pi'}$, equals to the high mass cut 1\,GeV as discussed in \cref{sec:pion_seaquest}.
+The dark hadronization must produce six dark pions at one hadronic event due to the isospin symmetry and the multiplicity of the dark pion production $n_{\pi'} = 2$.
+The exclusion area for $f_{\pi'} = 0.1 \,\mathrm{GeV}$ is sharply cut at $0.2 \, m_{A'} /m_{\pi'} \, \mathrm{GeV}$ where the total mass of the final states via the dark hadronization, $6 m_{\pi'}$, equals to the high mass cut 1\,GeV as discussed in \cref{sec:pion_seaquest}.

 The magenta lines show the future sensitivity of SeaQuest to the three-body decay, while the cyan and the yellow lines show the future sensitivity at the LHC lifetime frontier, FASER and MATHUSLA, respectively.
 At SeaQuest, we focus only on off-shell dark photon production via Bremsstrahlung in a proton--nucleus collision though it would be also important to take into account the dark photon production via Drell-Yan processes above a few GeV.
-Since the off-shell dark photon production is sharply dropped above the fictitious mass $m_{A'}^\ast \simeq 2 \,\mathrm{GeV}$, which we use to estimate the signal number of dark pions in \cref{eq:Signal_Number}, the SeaQuest abruptly loose their sensitivity to the dark pion decay near a few hundred MeV.
+Since the off-shell dark photon production is sharply dropped above the fictitious mass $m_{A'}^\ast \simeq m_\rho$, which we use to estimate the signal number of dark pions in \cref{eq:Signal_Number}, the SeaQuest abruptly loose their sensitivity to the dark pion decay near a few hundred MeV.
 Similarly to the E137 constraint, we use the hadronization for the dark-neutral pion production \cref{eq:ProducedNumberPi_hadronization} with $f_{\pi'} = 0.1 \,\mathrm{GeV}$, while use the production via the off-shell dark photon \cref{eq:WZWinteraction} for others.

 As shown in \cref{fig:pion_epsilon-mA}, the sensitivity curves of SeaQuest and the existing constraints by E137 drastically change since the production channel of dark-neutral pions via dark hadronization opens as the injected energy is higher than the dark dynamical scale.
 Even in the SM, the production cross section with the neutral pion final states drastically change near the dynamical scale.
 As for the charged pions in the SM, the production cross section gradually increases due to the $\rho$-meson broad width as the injected energy to the hadronic sector increases.
 Meanwhile, the production of neutral pions opens at the $\omega$-meson threshold~\cite{Achasov:2002ud,Achasov:2003ir,Ilten:2018crw}.
 Due to the narrow width of the $\omega$-meson, the production cross section sharply increases at the dynamical scale.
 We do not go further into the hadronization in this study since we are agnostic about the hadronization.